 As someone who has made up her mind about not pursuing citizenship, I often find myself questioning not just this choice, but all choices in my life.

 With only a handful of memories to remind myself of my homeland, I often questioned my own ability to connect with my roots, as well as my own identity as an Indigenous person.
 I grew up hearing about Peru through documentaries, missionaries, and local Peruvian restaurants.
-It wasn’t until I moved out of my family’s house, that I was able to explore my culture outside of these settings, but even then I couldn’t help but feel like a fake, how could I reconnect with something that I had never had in the first place?
+It wasn’t until I moved out of my family’s house that I was able to explore my culture outside of these settings.
+But even then I couldn’t help but feel like a fake.
+How could I reconnect with something I’d never had in the first place?

 You are a magical human being.

-Your body has defied laws and words, lines on papers, and on maps.
-You crossed these lines and now find yourself in a strange place, that you have somehow built a home out of.
+Your body has defied laws and words, lines on papers and maps.
+You crossed these lines, and now find yourself in a strange place that you’ve somehow built a home out of.

-In order to make this home real, you have had to find a way to live, a way to connect,and a way to survive.
-Many of us did this, without speaking the local language.
-All of us did this, in fear.
-Yet, through these obstacles you have survived, and are here, living and breathing and still traveling in many ways.
+In order to make this home real, you’ve had to find a way to live, a way to connect, a way to survive.
+Many of us did this without speaking the local language.
+All of us did this in fear.
+Yet through these obstacles you have survived and are here, living and breathing, and still traveling in many ways.

 You are not from here.
 But you are not from there either.
 Not anymore.

-[Headline Image: A photo of a person with dark hair and a purple shirt.
-They are walking on a road.
-To the left of them is a corn field.
+[Headline Image: Photo of a smiling person with long black hair, brown skin, and a purple patterned top.
+They are standing on a road.
+To their right is a corn field.
 Source: David Amsler]